Applications are open for two new research positions in Ergodicity Economics. For further details and to apply, please

 The project is a full re-write of economic theory, taking account of the ergodicity question: are averages over time identical to expectation values (averages across the stochastic ensemble)?
 This is effective because the foundations of economic theory were laid at a time when our formal understanding of randomness was in its infancy and conceptually naïve.
 Yet the key formal models of human behavior used in economics are models of decision-making under randomness.
-These themes are explored in a dedicated blog, that includes a periodically updated set of lecture notes.
+These themes are explored through the EE portal.

 Accessible 15-minute introduction (from 2011):

 - Economics was the first discipline to develop the mathematics of randomness (17th century).

 - The early conceptualisation of randomness has a flaw: it assumes that randomness playing out over time has the same effect as randomness playing out over an ensemble of parallel systems (parallel universes).
 In modern terms, it assumes ergodicity.

 - Economics noticed symptoms that arise from this flaw and designed tools, most notably utility theory (18th century), that mitigate some of them.

 - In the 19th century a new conceptualisation of randomness emerged in the context of physics, namely in thermodynamics and statistical mechanics.
 This conceptualisation recognises from the start the central role of time and makes the ergodicity problem explicit.
 It thereby resolves the fundamental flaw, rather than treating its symptoms.

 2011: Peters provides a solution of the leverage optimisation problem in finance .
 He also publishes a solution of the 300-year-old St. Petersburg paradox , a key problem in the foundations of both economics and probability theory.